How to Create a Caregiving Schedule That Works for You

 Create a daily schedule for your loved one

-With all your necessary tasks clearly outlined, you can create a daily schedule for you and your elderly loved one.
+With your necessary tasks clearly outlined, you can create a daily schedule for yourself and your care recipient.
 Break down the day with responsibilities to take care of in the morning, then the afternoon, and finally the evening.
 That could look something like this:

 • Morning: personal hygiene tasks, breakfast, exercise